amandambuch/amandambuch/README.md

 $~$

 ---
-:art: I am also a classically-trained visual artist who studies drawing and painting in the classical tradition at [Grand Central Atelier](https://grandcentralatelier.org/) in NYC, and I am also a scientific illustrator ([see one example here](https://news.weill.cornell.edu/news/2023/04/four-different-autism-subtypes-identified-in-brain-study)).
+:art: I am also a classically-trained visual artist who studies drawing and painting in the classical tradition at [Grand Central Atelier](https://grandcentralatelier.org/) in NYC, and I am a scientific illustrator ([see one example here](https://news.weill.cornell.edu/news/2023/04/four-different-autism-subtypes-identified-in-brain-study)).

 ---